-Part time learning was once accessed by tens of thousands of adults through night schools – but due to funding cuts, many institutions have had to close.
-Following Baroness Alison Wolf’s appointment as skills policy adviser to the prime minister, they could be set for a revival.
+Part-time learning was once accessed by tens of thousands of adults through night schools – but due to funding cuts, many institutions have had to close.
+Following Baroness Alison Wolf’s appointment as a skills policy adviser to the prime minister, they could be set for a revival.

 Flexible learning is an essential option in education with a large number of people hoping to improve job and career prospects through further training.
 However, night school cutbacks have also coincided with an increase in online learning.